 You and your dog’s anal glands

-While it may not be a part of your dog’s anatomy you might not enjoy thinking about often, it is an important part of their physical care that merits closer attention.
-Anal gland problems are quite common in dog are often the root cause of dog scooting.
+While it may not be a part of your dog’s anatomy you enjoy thinking about often, it is an important part of their physical care that merits closer attention.
+Anal gland problems are quite common in dogs and are often the root cause of dog scooting.

 While most dogs are able to express their anal glands themselves, in certain cases human intervention may be needed.
-When dogs do their regular bowel movements, usually their stool is able to able to empty the anal sac naturally, but if your pet has had trouble defecating the gland may need to be expressed manually.
+When dogs do their regular bowel movements, usually their stool can empty the anal sac naturally, but if your pet has had trouble defecating, the gland may need to be expressed manually.

-Other symptoms include swelling in the rectum, diarrhea, swelling in or around the skin of the rectum, painful bowel movements, and or blood or pus in their stool or in ares they have been lying around in.
+Other symptoms include swelling in the rectum, diarrhea, swelling in or around the skin of the rectum, painful bowel movements, and/or blood or pus in their stool or in areas they have been lying around in.

-If your dog displays any of the symptoms mentioned, we advise you to take them to a licensed veterinarian or vet technician immediately to receive a proper diagnosis immediately.
+If your dog displays any of the symptoms mentioned, we advise you to take them to a licensed veterinarian or vet technician immediately to receive a proper diagnosis.

 How often do I need to express my dog’s anal glands?